 Once you’re in the room, you’re going to notice that the pictures by your names are super big and will cover some of the map.
 You can take the picture away and have it show names only by clicking on the gear symbol by arrow 1 and then scroll down to Player Avatar Size and change it to names only.
 Then scroll down to almost the bottom and change both: I want to Broadcast to others and I want to Receive from others to Nothing (Disable).
 We use Discord for voice and if you don’t turn these off, you’re going to have an echo.

 Let’s add pictures for our team!
 First you need to save pictures to your computer.
-You can find the stock images to save to your computer by going to wizkids.com/heroclix then click on Products and pick the set then click the stock image of the figure you want and save it to your computer or you can access fantastic pictures that Bryan and Cory of the Eagles have worked on at hcmaps.net for both modern figure images and maps.
+You can find fantastic pictures that Clay, Bryan and Cory have worked on at hcmaps.net for both modern figure images and maps.
+They’ve also been putting images for the most recent sets in the Eaglecast Discord.
 Brad from the Bradcast Discord channel also has a phenomenal amount of graphics available too if you’re looking for older stuff as well.

 First you’re going to click on the Art Library icon by arrow 1.
 Then click on My Library by arrow 2.
 Add pictures that you’ve saved to your computer now by clicking on Upload by arrow 3.
 You can rename the picture by right clicking on it after you’ve uploaded it if you wish.
 Arrow 4 shows how you can make a folder.
-You can see I’ve got several created – terrain/objects, maps, pogs, trouble alerts and whatever team I’m currently using… which has been Vulture for the longest time for me lately.
+You can see I’ve got several created – terrain/objects, maps, pogs, trouble alerts and whatever team I’m currently using.

 By putting your team in a folder, it makes it easier to just highlight it all (right click and Select All) and drag it into the room.
 Especially helpful if you’re playing in the ROC Online tournaments where you’re going from room to room and having to put your pieces into the room each time.